aymanelyamoun/Minishell/README.md

 # Minishell

-## This project is a working implemetation of a mini shel:
+## This project is a working implemetation of a mini shell:

 ### This shell does:<br><br>
 • Display a prompt when waiting for a new command.<br>